 Security experts may also be consulted to provide further evidence showing negligence to ensure that you receive the fair settlement you deserve.

-Contact our experienced attorney team at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today if you or a family member has been the victim of a crime that could have been prevented, if not for inadequate security.
+Contact our experienced attorney team at Koonz McKenney Johnson & DePaolis LLP today if you or a family member has been the victim of a crime that could have been prevented, if not for inadequate security.
 Contact us today to schedule a free initial consultation and case evaluation.